 OPTION A: One Payment per Term

 Full payment on or before Registration Confirmation day each term.
-Students who have not set up a preauthorized debit plan as outlined below will be assumed to be electing Option A.
+We will deem students who have not set up a pre-authorized debit plan as having selected Option A.

 OPTION B: Monthly payments during the Term